Funtiknub/openvpn-pqc-installer/README.md

 **Managing the server:**
    - Re-run the script to access the management menu:
+     - On subsequent runs, the script will display a simple interactive menu allowing you to:
        - Add new PQC clients
        - Revoke existing clients (with CRL)
        - Remove the entire installation
+       - Exit

 ## Security Notes